Professor Andrew Webber

 Lecturers, Professors and College Officers

 I am a Fellow in Modern Languages (German) and Professor of Modern German and Comparative Culture in the University’s Faculty of Modern and Medieval Languages and Linguistics.
-My research and teaching interests cover various aspects of German and comparative culture, including literature, film, psychoanalysis, urban studies and identity issues.
-I am also one of the University’s Equality Champions (for lgbt+).
+My research and teaching interests cover various aspects of German and comparative culture, including literature, film, psychoanalysis, urban studies and questions of identity.

-My books include a study of the European Avant-garde (Polity Press, 2004), and a cultural topography of Berlin in the twentieth century (Cambridge University Press, 2008).
+My books include a study of the European Avant-garde (Polity Press, 2004), a cultural topography of Berlin in the twentieth century (Cambridge University Press, 2008), and a co-authored study of the films of Christian Petzold (Legenda, 2024).
 I also translated one of the volumes of the new Penguin edition of Freud and led a major project for a digital edition of works by the Austrian Modernist, Arthur Schnitzler, whose literary estate is held by the University Library.
-I am currently working on a co-authored study of German filmmaker, Christian Petzold.

 COLLEGE POSITIONS